-On October 29, 2013 The Home Depot Canada Foundation released its Thought Leadership White Paper on Youth Homelessness and pledged $10 million to support youth-focused projects, programs and other initiatives.
+In October 2013, The Home Depot Canada Foundation released its Thought Leadership White Paper on Youth Homelessness and pledged $10 million to help put an end to youth homelessness in Canada.

 We have named this initiative The Orange Door Project.

 Over the next three years, along with our community partners, The Home Depot Canada’s suppliers, customers and associates, we will support renovation and repair projects, life skill development programs, and research and collaboration programs that benefit homeless and vulnerable youth.

 Together, we can give our youth the opportunity to realize a brighter future.